FOR IMMEDIATE RELEASE

 - Collect evidence.
 Customers who suspect a scam are urged to get the name and number from caller ID, if available, write down any call-back number provided, and take notes on what the caller said.
 This will help investigators work with authorities to shut down the scam.

 - Report it.
-Customers should report the scam to the utility, local law enforcement, and the Federal Trade Commission (ftc.gov/).
+Customers should report the scam to the utility; if a payment was made, call police as well.
 This will help authorities shut down scams and prosecute the scammers.

 # # #